autoai-org/AID/docs/zh-CN/guide/README.md

 Full documentation can be found [here](https://cvpm.autoai.org).

+## News

+* *[2018-10-29]* The development of CVPM is under heavy development and we have changed many api designs in the last 2 weeks.
+There might be some minor differences in the documentation because of that broken change.
+We **Strongly** recommend you to wait until the next official release (v0.1).
+It is supposed to be the first stable version, and there should not be any major api changes since that.

 ## Contributing

 If you found a security bugs, please do not post it in issues or any other public forum.
 You can send me [email](mailto:xiaozhe.yaoi@qq.com) directly.